fly2tortoise/SCGAN/README.md

 # Set-Up
 ## 1.environment requirements:
-The search environment is consistent with AlphaGAN，to run this code, you need:
+The search environment is consistent with CAGAN，to run this code, you need:
 - PyTorch 2.0
 - TensorFlow 2.12.0
 - cuda 12.0